How Canonical ESG Evolves

 Examples:

-Patch versions never alter disclosure meaning.
+Patch versions never alter semantic meaning.

 Compatibility Classification